PolskiAnonim/OctaviusDatabase/docs/lifecycle-and-shutdown.md

 *Every campaign must end.
 When Caesar returned from Gaul, he did not leave his legions camped on the banks of the Rubicon indefinitely — he issued the order to disband, the soldiers were paid and released, and the land stopped feeding idle men.
 A `DataAccess` instance is no different: when your application's work is done, the connection pool should be formally dismissed.*

 The `DataAccess` interface implements `AutoCloseable`.
-Properly closing the instance is essential to gracefully shut down the underlying database connection pool, release TCP connections, and terminate background threads.
+While modern Operating Systems and PostgreSQL are excellent at reclaiming resources from terminated processes, closing the instance explicitly is considered **best practice for resource hygiene**.

-### Why is it important?
+### Why bother?
-When you initialize Octavius using `fromConfig()`, it creates an internal HikariCP connection pool.
-If you don't close it when your application stops, you may experience database connection leaks, `unexpected EOF` errors on the PostgreSQL side, or prevent the JVM from shutting down cleanly.
+If you are running a simple CLI tool or a local dev environment, the OS will clean up after you.
+However, in production environments, calling `.close()` ensures:
+*   **Clean Logs:** You avoid `unexpected EOF` noise in your PostgreSQL logs.
+*   **Prompt Shutdown:** Background threads (like Hikari’s housekeeper) are terminated immediately, allowing the JVM to exit without a 5-second "hang."
+*   **Test Stability:** In large integration test suites, it prevents you from hitting connection limits by leaking pools between test cases.

 ### Standard Usage

-For short-lived scripts, background jobs, or CLI applications, take advantage of Kotlin's standard `.use {}` block:
+For short-lived scripts or jobs, use Kotlin's `.use {}` block to handle the cleanup automatically:

 ```kotlin
 OctaviusDatabase.fromConfig(config).use { dataAccess ->